mh001/thereweare/coincontrol.md

 ### Summary
 The coin control implmented in peerunity_coin-control passed tests of all main function items [specified by cozz](https://bitcointalk.org/index.php?topic=144331.0).
-Three minor items that did not pass, and one untested item, are marked in bold above.
+Three minor items that did not pass, and two minor untested items, are marked in bold above.

 mhps
 2014-04-22